Full Year - 18 points

 Students are encouraged to contact staff by email to make arrangements for a time to discuss course-related matters.

-For more information on this course, please contact Associate Professor Peter Fineran.
+For more information on this course, please contact Professor Peter Fineran.